treefrogframework/treefrog-framework/docs/user-guide/en/install/index.md

  Configuration:
-   -h, --help          display this help and exit --enable-debug      compile with debugging information
+   -h, --help          display this help and exit --enable-debug      compile with debugging information --enable-gui-mod    compile and link with QtGui module --enable-mongo      compile with MongoDB driver library

  Installation directories:
    --prefix=PREFIX     install files in PREFIX [/usr]